BootCampers/JustCards/assets/DemoScript.md

 Ankit: Amit, you put a card on the table, I need it.
 I'll pick it up.

 Amit:
 * Ankit, I need to call pass for this round.
-52 is asking me to confirm, since I won't be able to play in this round anymore.
+JustCards is asking me to confirm, since I won't be able to play in this round anymore.
 * I muted myself.
 Now I want to show my cards to everyone.
-52 is again asking me to confirm.
+JustCards is again asking me to confirm.

 Ankit:
 * Amit is showing his cards.
 Let's flip them.